 Instructions

-- After it's well combined, add the date syrup and mix again.
+3. After it's well combined, add the date syrup and mix again.
 You can try the "dough" and see if it's sweet enough.
-If it's not, add a few drops of stevia, or more date syrup.
+If it's not, add more date syrup.

-- In the end, add the pieces of chocolate and stir it for one last time.
+4. In the end, add the chocolate and mix one last time.

 FAQ: